Think Fluoride 1-2-3

 Don’t drink bottled water.
 Do not give your child bottled water unless you know it is enriched with fluoride.
 Most bottled water does not have fluoride.
 Fluoride is removed from water as part of the bottling process.
 Read the label of the bottle to know for sure.
 Some families choose to filter their tap water before drinking it.
 It is important to know if the filtration system removes the water’s fluoride.
 For example, reverse osmosis filtration systems removes fluoride but filters that use activated carbon, like a Brita Filter, does not.
 Check with the manufacturer of the system you have to know for sure.
 Know if the water your child drinks regularly is fluoridated and change to fluoridated water if possible!

 Eat vegetables.
 The best way to get fluoride from food is to eat a variety of vegetables.
 Some foods contain fluoride but have a lot of acid that is not good for your teeth, like tea and fruit juices.
-Serve your child healthy foods and limit sugary foods and beverages for healthy teeth.
+Protect your child’s teeth by serving healthy foods and limiting sugary foods and beverages.

 Brush and Rinse with Fluoride